Chiara Lubich: Founding Focolare: 1942–1951

-Focolare was founded against the backdrop of the horrors of World War II.
-She took her inspiration from looking at Einsiedeln Abbey.
-In the midst of the war, Chiara discovered the life-giving alternative: God, who is Love.
-It would become the inspiring spark for the movement for peace and unity that would later emerge.
-In autumn of 1942, in the wake of a simple conversation about the love of God with a Capuchin friar, Casimiro Bonetti, he proposed that Silvia enter the Franciscan Third Order.
-Attracted by Clare of Assisi's radical choice of God, she took the name Chiara, which is Italian for Clare.
+Focolare was founded against the backdrop of World War II.
+Lubich took her inspiration from looking at Einsiedeln Abbey.
+During the war she came to a conviction centered on the idea of God as love, which she described as the origin of the movement.
+In autumn of 1942, in the wake of a simple conversation about the love of God with a Capuchin friar, Casimiro Bonetti, he proposed that Lubich enter the Franciscan Third Order.
+Drawn by Clare of Assisi, she took the name Chiara, which is Italian for Clare.
 Her experience of God's love was the topic of conferences she gave to the young women of the Third Order.
 Among them was Natalia Dallapiccola, who, at the age of 18, was the first to follow Lubich.

 Lessons from the war

 On 2 September 1943, Anglo-American forces began bombing Trento.
 As she and her first companions ran to the air-raid shelters, they took only a copy of the Gospel, which they read and tried to put it into practice.
 Following the armistice between Italy and the Allies, the territory around Trento was occupied by Nazi forces and annexed to the Third Reich.
 Her brother Gino joined the communist partisans and fought against the Nazi-fascist regime.
 In the summer of 1944, he was arrested and tortured.
-Amidst the uncertainty about the future and fear for life itself caused by the war, Chiara realized how everything passes, everything collapses, everything is "vanity of vanities" (Eccl.
-1:1) and "only God remains".
+Amidst the uncertainty about the future and fear for life itself caused by the war, Lubich came to realize the transience of all things and that "only God remains".
 She became convinced that "the salvation of the twentieth century is love".
-She shared this great news with "letters of fire" that she wrote to her relatives, to the young women of the Third Order, and to her colleagues.
+She shared this view in letters she wrote to her relatives, to the young women of the Third Order, and to her colleagues.
 Soon other young women joined her in living what they called a "divine adventure".

-On 7 December 1943, in the chapel of the Capuchin College, she pronounced her total “Yes, forever” with a vow of perpetual chastity.
+On 7 December 1943, in the chapel of the Capuchin College, she took a vow of perpetual chastity.